 There are many paths that you may decide to take when pursuing legal options.
 One option is to pursue criminal charges against the perpetrator of your abuse.
 Another option is to pursue a civil lawsuit.
 We recommend that you consult with a lawyer(s) regarding your various options.

-The civil justice system does not aim to determine the innocence or guilt of an offender.
-Instead, it seeks to determine whether someone is liable for the injuries that someone has sustained.
+The civil justice system does not determine the innocence or guilt of an offender.
+Instead, it seeks to determine whether the harms you suffered were because you were assaulted.
 Civil law suits are increasingly pursued by victims of sexual violence to procure justice that the criminal courts may not provide.
-In civil lawsuits, a lesser “preponderance of the evidence” burden of proof allows victims to recover in civil court even when their assailants have been acquitted, or have never prosecuted criminally.
+In civil lawsuits, a lesser “preponderance of the evidence” (meaning more likely than not) burden of proof allows victims to recover in civil court even when their assailants have been acquitted, or have never prosecuted criminally.
 Some lawsuits to recover damages for sexual assault may be “barred” if not brought soon enough after the injury.
 This is known as a “statute of limitations.”
 Each state has a different statute of limitations for civil lawsuits brought against perpetrators and enablers of sexual assault.
 Some states have multiple statutes of limitations for sexual assault lawsuits that vary based on factors such as what kind of sexual assault was committed and how old the survivor of sexual assault was at the time of the assault.
 We recommend consulting a lawyer in your state or jurisdiction to learn more.

 We are not lawyers, the information on this website does not constitute legal advice, and the information on this website in no way creates an attorney-client relationship between The Army of Survivors, its employees, Board Members, or other affiliates.
 We encourage you to contact a lawyer to discuss your complaint or potential lawsuit.